Morning, Thursday, 15th November 2018

 THIS EVENT IS CPD CERTIFIED

-The discussion will centre on the latest thinking on strategies for tackling the current shortage of STEM skills in the UK, in light of the heightened focus by policymakers on the issue and the additional investment of £406m in maths, digital and technical education set out in the Industrial Strategy White Paper.
-The seminar also follows the announcement of a £900 million UK Research and Innovation Future Leaders Fellowship Scheme which will fund 550 new fellowships and is open to businesses as well as universities
+The agenda also considers developments in funding and the link to major policy initiatives, with discussion expected on the additional investment of £406m in maths, digital and technical education set out in the Industrial Strategy White Paper and following the announcement of a £900 million UKRI Future Leaders Fellowship Scheme, which will fund fellowships and is open to universities and business.